 If you are using one of our Server Side SDKs, then you can use the SigUtils.getDynamicSessionSignature utility method to generate the cookie value.

 Otherwise, you can refer to sections below for manually constructing the cookie using either a Partner secret or an App/User key and App/User secret.

 The location of the cookie should always be your site's base domain, i.e., path="/".

-Make sure to use only your base domain (e.g., yoursite.com), do not use a subdomain (i.e., news.yoursite.com) or subfolders (i.e., yoursite.com/sports).
+Make sure to use only your base domain (e.g., example.com), do not use a subdomain (i.e., news.example.com) or subfolders (i.e., example.com/sports).

 Use REST API Calls when Verified User Data is Required

 The signature mechanism described above will prevent any tampering with users' and friends' IDs but it is not meant to protect other data fields, like the user name or email address.
 If your application requires this data to be authenticated with the data received from the provider, you should make a REST API call to Gigya, directly from your server to retrieve that data.
 Learn more in the Using the REST API guide.

 Choose the Right Balance Between Performance and Privacy

 Gigya's Web SDK, REST API and SDKs offer you a choice of making API calls over HTTP or HTTPS.
 Using HTTPS ensures that no one can eavesdrop on the data passed over the wire but on the other hand it is significantly slower than HTTP communication.
 Most web sites use HTTP for everything except the most critical data exchanges, such as the login process.
 You should consider which API calls justify being called over HTTPS and which will benefit from the extra performance of HTTP.

 Remember that signatures contain binary data encoded using the BASE64 format.
 BASE64 format (as well as email addresses, etc.) uses characters that must be properly encoded when passed between the browser and the server or the signature verification will fail.
 Be sure to use encodeURIComponent() on all pertinent strings.